Contractor-x/Time-Play/Readme.md

-This is the official repo for the  Time play graphical game. which
+This is the official repo for the  Time play graphical game. which uses ASCII